rksalis/climinvasions/README.md

 # climinvasions
-A repository containing the data and R code for the associated paper titled "Successful invasions to freshwater systems double with climate warming", published in Limnology & Oceanography.
+A repository containing the data and R code for the associated paper: Salis, R.K., Brennan, G.L., and Hansson, L.-A. (2023).
+Successful invasions to freshwater systems double with climate warming.
+Limnology and Oceanography 68, 953–962.
+10.1002/lno.12323.

 Created by Romana K. Salis